Sean Avery: Feud with John Tortorella

 Prior to his second stint with the Rangers, Avery had been called out on numerous occasions by then TSN commentator, future Rangers coach, and Stanley Cup winner John Tortorella, who is noted for his no-nonsense behaviour with his players and the press.
 After rejoining the Rangers, Avery’s relationship with Tortorella was uneasy, although in Avery's book he reports there were moments of mutual admiration.
 Nearly a year after Avery retired, on March 30, 2013, following the Rangers’ second consecutive shutout loss, Avery posted on his Twitter account about his former coach, "Fire this CLOWN, his players hate him and wont play for his BS."
 On May 29, 2013, after the Rangers lost to the Bruins in the Eastern Conference semifinals, Tortorella was fired.
-Avery told the New York Post that he "had a huge smile" on his face after finding out that Tortorella was fired, adding, "It’s not that I’m happy for myself.
-I’m happy for the Rangers and Ranger fans."

-Restraining order and other bullying incidents
+Off-Broadway play

 In November 2014, Avery suddenly quit an off-Broadway play he was set to star in, Negative Is Positive, two days before the play was set to open.
 On November 3, Avery abruptly left rehearsals after growing agitated.
-The following day, he had "a meltdown" when a stage manager asked him if he wanted a slice of pizza, which he reportedly misheard, believing the stage manager had called him an "asshole".
-According to witnesses for the New York Post, Avery "pretty much snapped" and started yelling at the stage manager before quitting the show, leaving her in tears.
-Playwright and director Christy Smith-Sloman called it "a complete horror story", describing his conduct as "a playwright's worst nightmare."
 An understudy filled in for him when the play opened.

-In 2016, Avery was served with a restraining order for harassing his mother-in-law.
-Beginning in summer of 2016, Avery "was harassing her.
-They were running into each other, belonged to the same gym, and he’d issue profanities at her and make obscene gestures.
-He was driving in his car too close to her and scaring her."